jayunit100/tanzu-install-annotated/docs/z4-tkr.md

 For example, if i have 3 clusters, then each one will have a unique **clusterbootstrap** object for 1.24...

+> It appears that in older versions of TKG, the TKRs will print a clusterbootstraptemplate version, but there is no clusterbootstrap template.
+It's likely the case that ClusterBootstrapTemplates are only relevant for TKRs made after 1.24, which is why the Antrea CNI default below sais "1.7" even for older versions of TKG

 ```
 kubo@Yk9ph4RbYmJO7:~$ kubectl get clusterbootstrap -A
 NAMESPACE    NAME          CNI                                                     CSI                                                 CPI                                                  KAPP                                                     RESOLVED_TKR